 We aim to match you with a home school in our partnership that matches your particular interest in SEND and/or suits your geographical location where this is possible.
 We have 14 schools across Bradford, Keighley, Leeds and Skipton.
 If you choose the Generic SEND route, we can place you in one of our 6 special schools as your home school.

-Throughout Stages 1 and 2, you will have regular training courses in all aspects of teaching the national primary curriculum on Wednesdays and Thursdays.
+You will have regular training courses in all aspects of teaching the national primary curriculum on Wednesdays and Thursdays.
 We will also enhance this training with additional content on areas of special education needs.
 This will cover a wide range of topics including positive behaviour management, inclusion, communication and interaction, attachment disorder, cognition and learning, and whole school communication strategies.